dask/dask-jobqueue/docs/index.rst

        resource-spec: "select=1:ncpus=24:mem=100GB"
        queue: regular
        project: my-project
+       walltime: 02:00:00

+See :doc:`Configuration Examples <configurations>` for real-world examples.

 If you place this in your ``~/.config/dask/`` directory then Dask-jobqueue will use these values by default.
-You can then construct a cluster object more simply.
+You can then construct a cluster object without keyword arguments and these parameters will be used by default.

 .. code-block:: python

    cluster = PBSCluster()

-If you want you can still override configuration values with keyword arguments
+You can still override configuration values with keyword arguments

 .. code-block:: python